Explore ARCALYST® (rilonacept) resources and FAQs

 These FAQs are here to provide valuable information about ARCALYST and recurrent pericarditis.

-• ARCALYST is used to maintain control of symptoms of Deficiency of Interleukin-1 Receptor Antagonist (DIRA) in adults and children weighing at least 22 pounds (10 kg)
+• Maintenance of remission of Deficiency of Interleukin-1 Receptor Antagonist (DIRA) in adults and pediatric patients weighing 10 kg or more

-• ARCALYST is used to treat Recurrent Pericarditis (RP) and reduce the risk of recurrence in adults and children 12 years and older
+• Treatment of recurrent pericarditis (RP) and reduction in risk of recurrence in adults and children 12 years and older

 It is not known if ARCALYST is safe and effective in children under 12 years of age.
 It is not known if ARCALYST is safe and effective in children with DIRA weighing less than 22 pounds (10 kg).